FedyBd/Job-search-agent/README.md

 # Job-search-agent
-a automated python script with streamlit UI to monitor and track your emails when seeking a new job
+an automated python script with streamlit UI to monitor and track your emails when seeking a new job

 # How it works :